ncravino/slimbook-executive-14-tweaks/Readme.md

 # Slimbook Executive 14 tweaks

-A bunch of useful tweaks for this laptop tried under Debian Trixie
+A bunch of useful tweaks for this [laptop](https://slimbook.es/en/executive-en) tried under Debian Trixie.
+I have the version with the 11th gen i7.

 ## Keyboard